pullashradha/Portfolio-LandingPage/README.md

 ## Specifications

-The program should handle: | Example Input | Example Output
+The program should... | Example Input | Example Output
 ----- | ----- | -----
-The program will input the user's information on the Contact page form and send it to developer's email address | ----- | -----
-The program will send a validation email to the user's email address entered in the form | ----- | -----
+Input the user's information on the Contact page form and send it to developer's email address | --- | --- Send a validation email to the user's email address | --- | ---

 ## Future Features